mayu-live/framework/klenod-plan.md

   verified Klenod CSS assets, and stopped it.
 Fixed the client patch dispatcher tuple type so `npm run build` completes without TypeScript diagnostics; the browser suite still passes (13 tests).
+- 2026-09-07: Replaced every sibling Klenod path dependency with released Klenod 0.0.8 gems, refreshed the framework and example lockfiles, and ran the full Mayu suite successfully (124 runs, 420 assertions).
 - 2026-09-06: Added executable example coverage for a grouped optional catch-all route, corrected the example production Docker command, and updated the root and example documentation for Klenod `ClassNames`, transformation,